Room 222: Recurring cast

+Guest stars

+Notable guest stars during the series five-season run include Larry Linville, Cindy Williams, Chuck Norris, Nancy Wilson, DeForest Kelley, Rob Reiner, Richard Dreyfuss, Burgess Meredith, Kurt Russell, Aretha Franklin, Bernie Kopell, Mako, Don Most, Angela Cartwright, Ed Begley Jr., Dabney Coleman and Mark Hamill.

 Episodes

-Background
+Production

 The program was filmed at 20th Century Fox studios.
-Exterior shots of Los Angeles High School were shown behind the opening credits and for some outdoor scenes in the early seasons.
+Exterior shots of Los Angeles High School, pre-1971 earthquake, were shown in the opening credits, and some outdoor scenes in the early seasons.

+The show draws some comparisons to a theatrical movie which premiered during the show's first season, Halls of Anger.
+In that movie, a new, black teacher joins a southern California high school; an attractive, sympathetic black female member of staff shows romantic interest; a militant black student is frequently involved in situations; issues of racism and integration are featured.
+The film and television show also share actors (Ta-Tanisha, Helen Kleeb, Rob Reiner).
+However, while Room 222 is a comedy drama, milder in tone, Halls of Anger is purposefully aggressive, using deliberately controversial language and some forceful violence to highlight the real and dangerous potential of unresolved racial conflict.

+Reception

 Room 222s initial episodes garnered weak ratings, and ABC was poised to cancel the program after one season.
 However, the show earned several nominations at the 1970 Emmy Awards, and ABC relented.
 In the spring of 1970, Room 222 won Emmy Awards for Best New Series; Best Supporting Actor (Michael Constantine); and Best Supporting Actress (Karen Valentine).
 The following year, Constantine and Valentine were again nominated in the supporting acting awards category.

 After the shaky first season, Room 222 nevertheless managed to receive respectable ratings during its next three years.
 Ratings peaked during the 1971–72 season, during which it held a #28 viewership ranking.
 By the start of the 1973–74 season, ratings had fallen drastically, and ABC canceled the show at mid-season.
 After the series ended, the program entered syndication and was rerun on several television stations throughout the United States.

-The theme song was written by composer Jerry Goldsmith, written in a 7/4 time signature.
-7/4 is, itself, uncommon, but Goldsmith's theme subdivides the meter as 4+3/3+4, 3+4/4+3.
-His theme and two episode scores for the series ("Richie's Story" (the pilot) and "The Flu") were later issued by Film Score Monthly on an album with his score for the film Ace Eli and Rodger of the Skies.

-The show draws some comparisons to a theatrical movie which premiered during the show's first season, Halls of Anger.
-In that movie, a new, black teacher joins a southern California high school; an attractive, sympathetic black female member of staff shows romantic interest; a militant black student is frequently involved in situations; issues of racism and integration are featured.
-The film and television show also share actors (Ta-Tanisha, Helen Kleeb, Rob Reiner).
-However, while Room 222 is a comedy drama, milder in tone, Halls of Anger is purposefully aggressive, using deliberately controversial language and some forceful violence to highlight the real and dangerous potential of unresolved racial conflict.